Contact:

 Construction waste recycling

-Definition: What is meant by construction waste recycling
+Definition: What is meant by construction waste recycling?

 Construction waste recycling encompasses the entirety of technical, organizational, and legal measures to transform mineral construction waste into replacement building materials of suitable quality.
 This includes the phases of selective deconstruction, collection, transport, processing (crushing, screening, separation), quality monitoring, and re-use.
 The goals are conserving natural resources, reducing landfill volumes, and minimizing environmental impacts through short transport distances and targeted circularity.
-Depending on the source material, recycled construction materials are used, for example, as base layers, crushed stone base layers, frost protection layers, or—when quality permits—as aggregate in concrete.
+Depending on the source material, recycled construction materials are used, for example, as base layers, crushed stone base layers, frost protection layers, or-when quality permits-as aggregate in concrete.
+In many regions, end-of-waste criteria, documented factory production control, and traceable declarations of performance define when a recycled material may be marketed and used.

 Process chain in construction waste recycling: from deconstruction to recycled construction material

 The path from an existing structure to a finished recycled building material follows a structured process chain.
 The more consistently materials are separated already during deconstruction, the easier the subsequent processing becomes.
 Mechanical methods such as splitting and shear demolition support the pure recovery of concrete and masonry fractions, which are later efficiently classified and provided as recycled construction material.
+Coordination between on-site pre-processing and plant-based processing minimizes handling steps, reduces wear, and stabilizes product quality across lots.

 Material types and material flows at a glance